melissabreynolds/personalsite/publications.md

 A series for _The Daily Princetonian_, as invited faculty opinion columnist, on the funding crisis in higher education and its effect on students and adjuncts: [March 24](https://www.dailyprincetonian.com/article/2021/03/princetons-campus-is-coming-back-to-life-but-what-about-the-rest-of-americas-universities), [April 16](https://www.dailyprincetonian.com/article/2021/04/princeton-students-support-anewdeal4highered-higher-education), and [May 7, 2021](https://www.dailyprincetonian.com/article/2021/05/student-debt-crisis-americas-higher-ed-system-professors-tenure-adjunct-princeton)

-##### Scholarly Blog Posts
+##### Digital Publications
+"Reading Remedy Books: Manuscripts and the Making of a National Medical Tradition,” for the National Library of Medicine’s [Circulating Now](https://circulatingnow.nlm.nih.gov/2023/10/26/reading-remedy-books-manuscripts-and-the-making-of-a-national-medical-tradition/), October 26, 2023

+Editor, “Recipes for Rebirth,” Spring 2023 Issue of [The Recipes Project](https://recipes.hypotheses.org/spring-2023)

-"Perpetual Prognostications: Medieval Recipes for Living," [The Recipes Project: Food, Magic, Art, Magic, and Medicine](https://recipes.hypotheses.org/17522), October 1, 2020
+"Perpetual Prognostications: Medieval Recipes for Living," [The Recipes Project](https://recipes.hypotheses.org/17522), October 1, 2020

-"A Recipe for Reproductive Healthcare," [The Recipes Project: Food, Magic, Art, Magic, and Medicine](https://recipes.hypotheses.org/15134), June 27, 2019
+"A Recipe for Reproductive Healthcare," [The Recipes Project](https://recipes.hypotheses.org/15134), June 27, 2019

 "But does it work?
-Playful magic and the question of a recipe's purpose," [The Recipes Project: Food, Magic, Art, Magic, and Medicine](https://recipes.hypotheses.org/14220), January 24, 2019
+Playful magic and the question of a recipe's purpose," [The Recipes Project](https://recipes.hypotheses.org/14220), January 24, 2019

 ##### Podcast Presentations

 "A Late Medieval 'How To' Book," recorded for [90Second Narratives](https://www.buzzsprout.com/925213/8138773), March 15, 2021.

 "Communications Failures from the Fifteenth Century are Still Happening Today," recorded for [Policy Punchline](https://www.policypunchline.com/episodes/2020/4/21/melissa-reynolds), April 21, 2020.

-You can also find me tweeting on behalf of The Recipes Project at [@historecipes](https://twitter.com/historecipes).